nickolasrm-UFRRJ/Breathe/README.md

 ## Goal
 The main goal of this game is to find the right combination of turrets for each enemy.
-But for doing this, the player will have to plan when it is time to accumulate coins to buy an expensier turret, or when it is time to buy a cheaper turret.
-Aside of this, the player also have to know what are the best spots to place turrets.
+But for doing this, the player will have to plan when it is time to accumulate coins and buy an expensier turret, or when it is time to buy a cheaper turret.
+Aside of this, the player also have to know what are the best spots to place turrets in order to maximize range.

 ## Editor
-In the bottom left side of the menu screen there's a brush icon, when clicked the player is transported to the editor.
+In the bottom left spot of the menu screen there's a brush icon, by clicking it, the player is transported to the editor.

 ![Level creation example](https://github.com/nickolasrm-UFRRJ/Breathe/blob/main/screenshots/editor.gif?raw=true)